forodark/ADTL21C/glenlib/readme.txt

         > mode
     todo:
-        - expression class that can store mathematical expressions Changes (v1.3)
+        - expression class that can store mathematical expressions
+        - allow for exponents and radicals to be expressions or terms
+        - add advanced functions for manipulating expressions Changes (v1.3)
     - added overloaded function for printTitle
     - added overloaded function for exit